lime-upc/lime/backend/README.md

 Email format is 'test-X@lime.com' where X is number from 0 to 1999.
 Password is always 123.

 How to run it:
-1. Make sure that Backend and Kafka are running
+1. Make sure that Backend is running
 2. Run `node fakeUserCreator.js`

 How to configure it: